Pastiche: Architecture

 In discussions of urban planning, the term "pastiche" may describe developments as imitations of the building styles created by major architects: with the implication that the derivative work is unoriginal and of little merit, and the term is generally attributed without reference to its urban context.
 Many 19th and 20th century European developments can in this way be described as pastiches, such as the work of Vincent Harris and Edwin Lutyens who created early 20th century Neoclassical and Neo-Georgian architectural developments in Britain, or of later pastiche works based on the architecture of the modernist Ludwig Mies van der Rohe and the Bauhaus movement.
-The term itself is not pejorative.
+The term itself is not inherently pejorative, but is frequently used in a pejorative manner in architectural discourse.
 Alain de Botton described it as "an unconvincing reproduction of the styles of the past".